Protest (film)

-Protest is a 1967 Croatian film directed by Fadil Hadžić, starring Bekim Fehmiu and Antun Vrdoljak.
+Protest is a 1967 Croatian language Yugoslav film directed by Fadil Hadžić, starring Bekim Fehmiu and Antun Vrdoljak.

 Plot

 Ivo Bajsić (Bekim Fehmiu), a construction worker, commits suicide by jumping off a skyscraper in downtown Zagreb.
 Police investigator Marković (Antun Vrdoljak) tries to find out the motives behind his act by interviewing people who knew him: his wife, friends and coworkers.
 In flashbacks, Bajsić's history and the events that led to his suicide are gradually revealed.
 He is depicted as a controversial man: honest and hard-working, but also maladjusted and quick-tempered, even violent.
 Marković's investigation finds that he was recently fired from his job because he stood up against his company's corrupt director...